studip-sync/studip-sync/README.md

 To use this plugin you need to have a Google Cloud project with Tasks API enabled.
 Download the `credentials.json` from Google Cloud and place it at `.config/studip-sync/google-tasks/credentials.json`.
 Then run `studip-sync --enable-plugin google-tasks` and authenticate this plugin over OAuth with your Google account.
-Finally enter the task list id of your specified task list.
+Finally, enter the task list id of your specified task list.
 For this you need to create a task list at Google Tasks first.

 ## History